All ingredients are individually packaged, but our central facility

 Par-bake the Flatbreads

-Place flatbreads directly on hot oven rack and toast, 5 minutes.
+Place flatbreads directly on rack in hot oven and toast, 5 minutes.

 While flatbreads par-bake, candy walnuts.

 Candy the Walnuts

 Place a small non-stick pan over medium heat.
 Add sugar and 2 Tbsp. water to hot pan and stir to dissolve.

 Bake Flatbreads and Finish Dish